List of Beyblade: Metal Saga characters: Main characters

 A secret agent working for the WBBA who uses his Bey, Earth Aquila 145WD.
-When he first meets Ginka, he saves him from an anonymous group of bladers.
+When he first meets Gingka, he saves him from an anonymous group of bladers.
 In Metal Masters, he becomes a member of Team Gan-Gan Galaxy but struggles with his dark side after being infected by L-Drago until Ryuga helps him control it.
 In Shogun Steel, he becomes the President of the WBBA, succeeding Ryo, and with Madoka's help, they both invent the Zero-G Stadium, which opens a new whole concept of Beyblade.